-University of Wisconsin student from Beijing fatally struck
+Grad student from Beijing identified as pedestrian killed in Wisconsin

-MADISON, Wis.
-(AP) — A 24-year-old University of Wisconsin graduate student who was to receive her master’s degree next month has been identified as the pedestrian killed when a car left the road Saturday night and drove onto a sidewalk in Madison, Wisconsin.
+MADISON, Wis. — A 24-year-old University of Wisconsin graduate student who was to receive her master’s degree next month has been identified as the pedestrian killed when a car left the road Saturday night and drove onto a sidewalk in Madison, Wisconsin.

-The Dane County Medical Examiner’s Office said Monday that Wenxin “Wendy” Huai (wun shin hway) died from her injuries in the crash.
+The Dane County Medical Examiner’s Office said Monday that Wenxin “Wendy” Huai died from her injuries in the crash.
 UW-Madison Dean of Students Lori Berquam says Huai was from Beijing and had been on the Madison campus since 2015 studying economics.
 She also worked as a research assistant in the Traffic and Operations Safety Laboratory.

 Berquam says Huai was slated to receive her master’s degree in economics next month.